JZamborain-Mason/ZamborainMasonetal_2023_ReefSustainability/README.md

   - `individualspscale_data.csv`: species-abundance SERF data used in our supplementary analyses.
   -  `ZamborainMason_ReefSustainability_sp_specific.R`: code to perform species-specific sensitivity analyses.
   - `ZamborainMason_ReefSustainability_workflow.R`: code to perform bayesian workflow.
-  - `monitornew_Vehtarietal2019.R`: functions from Vehtari et al 2019* to monitor convergence.Code can be accessed in https://github.com/avehtari/rhat_ess
+  - `monitornew_Vehtarietal2019.R`: functions from Vehtari et al 2019* to monitor convergence.Code can be accessed through https://github.com/avehtari/rhat_ess
-  - `monitorplot_Vehtarietal2019.R`: functions from Vehtari et al 2019* to monitor convergence.Code can be accessed in (https://github.com/avehtari/rhat_ess)
+  - `monitorplot_Vehtarietal2019.R`: functions from Vehtari et al 2019* to monitor convergence.Code can be accessed through (https://github.com/avehtari/rhat_ess)
      *Aki Vehtari, Andrew Gelman, Daniel Simpson, Bob Carpenter, Paul-Christian B?rkner (2019): Rank-normalization, folding, and localization: An improved               Rhat for assessing convergence of MCMC. arXiv preprint arXiv:1903.08008.
-  - `wormetal2009_californiacurrentsp.csv`: system, genus, and species information from the "California current" system extracted from the supplementary information of  Worm et al. 2009 (https://www.science.org/doi/10.1126/science.1173146) and used for our supplementary analyses.
+  - `wormetal2009_californiacurrentsp.csv`: system, genus, and species information from the "California current" system extracted from the supplementary information in  Worm et al. 2009 (https://www.science.org/doi/10.1126/science.1173146) and used for our supplementary analyses.
 To access this data refer to the reference.
   - `wormetal2009_spdata.csv`: system, genus, and species information extracted from the supplementary information of  Worm et al. 2009
      (https://www.science.org/doi/10.1126/science.1173146) and used for our supplementary analyses.
 To access this data refer to the reference.